Evolverive/Backend-task/README.md

 (CLI has helping commands what user should write)

-In Repositorium is a lot of .py files with tests of each function
+In Repositorium is a lot of .py files with tests of each function, but essential file with a class with functions used by CLI is TestFunctions.py
 Command which you can use in Command Line Interface are:
 -"sort_by":
 It can sort by chosen category